You can gain valuable cross-cultural competencies by studying abroad as part of your degree.

 International perspectives on your subject

-You can undertake a year abroad where you study modules from your subject in a specially selected partner institution either worldwide or in Europe with Erasmus.
-If you undertake an Erasmus year abroad you may be eligible for a grant to help with living costs.
+You can undertake a year abroad where you study modules from your subject in a specially selected partner institutions overseas.

 Language and intercultural understanding